dominicstop/react-native-ios-navigator/README.md

 <br>

-#### Configuring The Next Routes
+#### Configuring The Next Routes (Via `push`)

+Setting the "route options" of a route allows you to customize its appearance and behavior.
+As discussed in the earlier sections, when creating the configuration of a route in the `NavigatorView.routes` prop, you can optionally provide a `RouteOptions` configuration object via the `NavRouteConfigItemJS.defaultRouteOptions` property.

+But there are [other ways](PLACE_HOLDER_LINK-route_option_precedence) to provide a route with a `RouteOptions` config.
+For example, some of the navigation commands lets you set the route's route options.
+One such navigation command is `push`.

-The "route options" of a route can also be set via a navigation command.
-The "route options" provided by the navigation command will be combined with the route's existing route options (i.e. the route options that were provided via the route config: `NavRouteConfigItem.defaultRouteOptions`).
+The route options that you provide via the push command will be combined with that route's initial route options (i.e. the route options that were provided via the route config: `NavRouteConfigItemJS.defaultRouteOptions`).

+In the example below, we set the new route's `routeTitle` and also provide a `prompt` message to display in the navigation bar.

 <br>